gcarq/rusty-blockparser/README.md

 ### More Tweaks

-**Only proceed if you now what you are doing, because this could go horribly wrong and lead to arbitrary runtime failures!**
+**Only proceed if you know what you are doing, because this could go horribly wrong and lead to arbitrary runtime failures!**

 If you want more performance you can tweak it further with [llvm passes](http://llvm.org/docs/Passes.html).
 In order to make this possible we need a rustc wapper.
 Create a file called `rustc-wrapper.sh`.
 Your wrapper could look like this: